yasushisakai/processing-ddp-client/README.md

 * handles all the DDP message types from the server
 * websocket closed/error state changes converted to regular observer events instead of dumping errors to System.out
+* use slf4j for logging instead of java.util.Logging

 Usage
 -----